-Whether you’ve been managing a remote team for years or COVID-19 forced you to quickly embrace a remote-work model, knowing how to build a successful and measurable remote work strategy is key.
+Whether you’ve been managing a remote team for years or are newly embracing a remote-work model, knowing how to build a successful and measurable remote work strategy is key.
 In this article, we’ll be diving into practical tips for managers to help them navigate managing remote team members while ensuring they’ve got a successful remote work strategy in place.

 Throughout the article, we’ll be featuring expert opinions from the webinar How to Make Remote Work Part of Your Team’s DNA, where Darren Murph of GitLab, Helen Kupp of Slack, Darren Buckner of Workfrom, and Leah Knobler of Help Scout shared their expertise on leading remote teams.

 Let’s dive in!

 If you are struggling with your remote work strategy now, the first piece of advice is very simple: Don’t panic; you’re not alone!
 However, if you want to start improving your remote staff management skills, you have to change your mindset right now.

 The first thing you need to do is accept the fact that remote work is here to stay.
 Whether your organization becomes fully distributed or moves forward as a hybrid company, remote work will continue to play a crucial role towards the future.

 Second, you should embrace the “new normal” as an opportunity with endless options in terms of innovation.
 As stated by Slack’s initiative The Future Forum, “the sudden move to remote work provides the opportunity to question decades of orthodoxy, to reimagine culture and norms, and leverage technology to create a better way to work.”

 Along those lines, it’s likely time to update your skills and think differently, particularly by moving away from certain things you did in the past.
 According to Darren Murph, head of remote at GitLab, managers should consider taking a course on unlearning to get rid of outdated habits.